unicode-org/message-format-wg/experiments/stasm/spec/syntax.md

 ### Preamble

-The preamble is where selectors and aliases can be defined.
+The preamble is where selectors and local variables can be defined.
 A selector is an expression which will be used to choose one of the variants during formatting.
-A selector can be optionally bound to an alias.
-Aliases are local variables which may be used in other expressions.
+A selector can be optionally bound to a local variable, which may then be used in other expressions.

 ```ebnf
 Preamble ::= '{' Selector* '}'